Psychological projection and its definition. It’s a concept created by Sigmund Freud, it’s partly considered to be a defense mechanism.

 Projection is where a person projects their own personality traits, beliefs, emotions and ways of thinking onto somebody else.

-Projection may be present in the average well balanced individual, however people with personality disorders are more likely to use projection in a more unhealthy way and use it far more often.
+Projection may be present in the average well balanced individual, however certain people are more likely to use projection in a more unhealthy way, and use it far more often.
+When we have gaps in our knowledge, those gaps can be filled by projecting ourselves onto others.

 Projection is considered to be a defense mechanism, this is when the ego cannot deal with certain negative thoughts and feeling.
 Someone may actually project or transfer negative and undesirable thoughts and feelings onto another person.
 They may know that their thoughts and feelings are socially unacceptable so they may project them onto somebody else.